Ahmadmosadq1/holbertonschool-higher_level_programming/python-hello_world/README.md

 # Python - Hello, World

 This is the first Python project in the Holberton School curriculum.
-It introduces basic Python syntax, string manipulation, formatting, and style standards using `pycodestyle`.
+It introduces basic Python scripting, string operations, formatting techniques, and coding standards using `pycodestyle`.

 ---